-Treating a spinal cord injury immediately is the key to being able to move properly and preventing any further damage.
+Immediate emergency treatment for a spinal cord injury is the key to being able to move properly and preventing any further damage.
 If you saw an accident that may result in a spinal cord injury, you should immediately call 911 and report what you saw.
 You should not try to move the accident victim because that may cause further spinal cord damage.
 Make sure that the victim is breathing.
 Determine what caused the spinal cord injury.
 Then try to keep the victim still while you wait for emergency personnel to arrive.

 Usually, an emergency response team will arrive and treat any spinal cord injuries.
 Emergency personnel should focus on: